SFDO-Community-Sprints/DeclarativeTestGeneration/README.md

 ### Project Vision (Your first task as a team)
 **The dream** - I can create an autolaunch flow, declare it as a "test" flow, add standard flow components to test any functionality in my org, drop-in an assertion component, and run my flow as part of the standard apex test tooling, providing code coverage and all the functionality of a first-class unit test.
 The platform just doesn't support this dream out of the box.
 Acknowledging this limitation, the sprint group asked the question: how close can we get to this goal in spite of platform limitations?

+**What is here** - This is a proof of concept and a proposed design pattern for exchange of data between auto-launched visual flows and apex tests.
+It allows for Visual Flows to be a full-fledged, first-class citizen in the testing world, with all test logic and assertions living within a visual flow.
+Apex is only used as a wrapper to interact with the standard apex testing tools.

-**What is here** - At the moment, this is a bare-bones proof of concept.
-With time, investment, and community contributions it could be developed into an open-source package.
+With time, investment, and community contributions this could be developed into an open-source package (see to do list!).

 **How do I use it?**
 1. Install it (CumulusCI config included in the repo)